-- The PLMN allocates radio resources for the GPRS (uplink and downlink) in a symmetric manner. - The allocated uplink and downlink radio resources for point-to-point, point-to-multipoint multicast or group call service types are used independently of each other.
+- The PLMN allocates radio resources for the GPRS (uplink and downlink) in a symmetric manner.

+- The allocated uplink and downlink radio resources for point-to-point or point-to-multipoint services are used independently of each other.
 Dependent allocation of uplink and downlink shall be possible, in order to allow simple MSs to transfer data simultaneously in both directions.
 Allocation of several PDTCHs for one MS is possible.